Adjudication

 Ballot Notarization

-The basic idea here is to provide 3rd party testimony that somebody voted in a particular manner without identifying them.
-It’s a 3rd party witness of a completed ballot for a specific VTN.
-The notary is testifying that the person holding the token at the time of the notarization was physically present at the facility, was a vetted voter, they were issued a token / VTN and finally that they voted in the manner they present.
+The basic idea here is to provide 3rd party testimony that a vetted voter voted in a particular manner without identifying them.
+It’s a 3rd party witness of a completed ballot for a specific BAM on a marked ballot.
+The notary is testifying that the person holding the token at the time of the notarization was physically present at the facility, was a vetted voter, they were issued a BAM and finally that they voted in the manner they present.
 The notary is saying that the token says what it says at the time of the vote and they have a copy to prove it.
-The persons identity is never recorded.
+The voting persons identity is never recorded.
+Multiple other observers witness this transaction and may be recored as witnesses.

 Offering Vote Remedy

-Note that the only way a vote remedy process can be initiated is if the voter had their VTN notarized before the election is over.
+Note that the only way a vote remedy process can be initiated is if the voter had their completed ballot notarized before the election is over.
 It should be noted that discrepancies are a near impossibility since the voter verified their ballot twice when they voted.
 Nevertheless, EIP offers this service as a grievance mechanism to provide a complete and thorough voting experience.
+Further, it may be required in elections that allow widespread anonymous voting.
 In practice, remedy will rarely be granted.

 The only way remedy is allowed is if the notary and the voter agree that the contents don’t match.
 This can only happen if the notary recorded the entire completed ballot at the time of notarization